worpet-bildet/portal/README.md

 7. Wait for the page to refresh (takes literally a minute or more sometimes)
 8. Wait another minute or two for Urbit to be Urbit
 9. Check that your changes have been deployed by navigating to the app

+## setting up indexers

+desk.ship is where you POST your feedposts to (so you don't want this to be ~worpet-bildet!)
+You make a local portal/portal/desk.ship
+It will be gitignored
+copy that to mars and commit it

+the .env var is where you LOAD your feedposts from (so this can be ~worpet-bildet) edit .env.local VITE_INDEXER source .env.local npm run dev